 A high-wire adventure for thrill seekers who want to get their adrenaline-kicks in super quick time.
 For adults who are short of time but still want a dose of thrill.

-Tree houses, netted walkways, bouncy nets full of inflatables balls ALL 30 feet above the forest floor.
+Tree houses, netted walkways, bouncy nets full of inflatable balls ALL 30 feet above the forest floor.

 A 12m free fall toward the forest floor.
 The Plummet is an adventure junkies delight!
 Located at selected sites only.
 Purchase as an extra on your Treetop Challenge at cabin or as an individual activity.